jbloom/Huanan_market_samples/README.md

  - [results/aggregated_counts/mito_composition_by_run.csv](results/aggregated_counts/mito_composition_by_run.csv): chordate mitochondrial composition for each sequencing run.
  - [results/aggregated_counts/mito_composition_by_sample.csv](results/aggregated_counts/mito_composition_by_sample.csv): chordate mitochondrial composition for each sample.
 Note a few samples (like A20) are listed twice with the *description* column indicating how each listing was sequenced (the sample was sequenced two different ways).
  - [results/rt_qpcr/rt_qpcr.csv](results/rt_qpcr/rt_qpcr.csv): SARS-CoV-2 content of samples determined in current sequencing and Ct values from RT-qPCR reported by [Liu et al (2023)](https://www.nature.com/articles/s41586-023-06043-2).
- - [results/plots/susceptible_table.csv](results/plots/susceptible_table.csv): SARS-CoV-2 content of samples with high mitochondrial composition from susceptible species sold live at the market.
+ - [results/plots/susceptible_table.csv](results/plots/susceptible_table.csv): SARS-CoV-2 content of samples with high chordate mitochondrial composition from susceptible species sold live at the market.
+ - [results/plots/susceptible_mammal_table.csv](results/plots/susceptible_mammal_table.csv): SARS-CoV-2 content of samples with high mammalian mitochondrial composition from susceptible species sold live at the market.
  - [results/plots/raccoon_dog_long.csv](results/plots/raccoon_dog_long.csv): SARS-CoV-2 content of all samples ordered by the percent of the chordate mitochondrial composition from raccoon dogs.
  - [results/contigs/counts_and_coverage/processed_counts.csv](results/contigs/counts_and_coverage/processed_counts.csv): results for aligning assembled contigs to full genomes for selected samples and genomes.